Wanrong: Secret affairs and mental health decline

 Wanrong was eventually confined to her quarters at all times, with only a handful of servants permitted to attend her.
 Wang Jianzhai, a man who had worked at the Palace, claimed Puyi had shackled Wanrong in order to prevent her moving around with ease and said the sound of chains on the floor could often be heard as they walked by her room.
 After a long time, the chains were removed.
 It is not known how long she was kept under house arrest.

 Wanrong's father eventually stopped visiting her in Manchukuo.
-Ronqi, her brother, said her father loved her greatly and could not bear to face what Wanrong had become.
+Runqi, her brother, said her father loved her greatly and could not bear to face what Wanrong had become.
 The empress by then had taken to smoking two packets of cigarettes a day along with smoking large quantities of opium, using the cheapest pipes available.
 Hiro Saga, the wife of Puyi's brother, wrote about the empress at a shared dinner in 1937, noting:

 "The empress was seated to my right, and while I was watching, she kept on taking more and more turkey for herself.
 I was surprised at her good appetite.
 Perhaps to make sure that I didn't catch on to what was happening, her young brother Runqi went so far as to rudely grab the chocolate from the person next to him.
 He kept on eating in a comical way to turn everyone's attention toward him.
 Afterward I found out that the empress was an opium addict and often suffered from bouts of mental instability.
 She just wasn't aware of how much she was eating."

 In another incident, Puyi's sister wrote to Puyi in 1937 and said of Wanrong's appearance: "The enlarged photo of (the queen) is really terrible, it's changed since the last two years.
 It's hidden and not shown to others."
 After 1937, she no longer appeared at New Year or birthday parties.

 Wanrong became unpredictable, refusing to wash or groom herself.
 Her toenails were no longer cut, bending around into the flesh of her feet, and her teeth became discolored due to chronic smoking.
 The empress became extremely skinny and her hair was eventually cut short, making her resemble a "hedgehog".